 Place the packs in either an air-tight jar or a zipper bag.
 Also, add a napkin with two tablespoons of a moisture absorbent such as powdered milk, cornstarch, or silica gel into the seed container to help keep the seeds dry.
 After about two months, check the moisture-absorbing material.
 If it is damp, replace it with a fresh packet of drying agent.

 This method is slightly less complicated than the refrigerator method.
 (If you can call it complicated.)
 But this method consists of vacuum sealing the seeds in a bag and tossing them in the freezer.
+(Use one of these makes it an easy job!)

-Which method you choose really depends on which space you has more room.
+Which method you choose really depends on which space has more room.
 I used to do the refrigerator method until we got a dairy cow and now I need every square inch of the refrigerator for half gallon mason jars full of milk.

 Early in the spring, you’ll want to take an inventory of your seeds (I have a sheet in the Homestead Management Printables to help you do that) and perform a Germination Test for viability.
 Some seeds are viable longer than others and you don’t want to count on that stored packet when it’s full of duds.